NamTNDEV/ecom-forge-api/README.md

-# 🔥 EcomForge: E-commerce Backend Learning Platform
+# 🛍️🛒 EcomForge: E-commerce Backend Learning Platform

-Welcome to **EcomForge**!
+Welcome to **EcomForgeApi**!
 This is an educational backend project for building a scalable E-commerce system using modern backend technologies.
 It's designed as a **learning playground** to explore practical aspects of backend development, system design, and integration.

 ## 🎯 Learning Objectives & Focus